saullbrandao/todo-app/README.md

 - Todos are saved to localStorage for persistence
 - Toggle light and dark mode
 - Responsive layout
+- Tested using Jest, React Testing Library and Cypress

 # :computer: Technologies